Aliases for MYO3A Gene

 GeneCards Summary for MYO3A Gene

 MYO3A (Myosin IIIA) is a Protein Coding gene.
-Diseases associated with MYO3A include deafness, autosomal recessive 30 and dfnb30 nonsyndromic hearing loss and deafness.
-Among its related pathways are RhoGDI Pathway and RhoGDI Pathway.
-GO annotations related to this gene include protein serine/threonine kinase activity and calmodulin binding.
+Diseases associated with MYO3A include dfnb30 nonsyndromic hearing loss and deafness and deafness, autosomal recessive 30.
+Among its related pathways are RhoGDI Pathway and PAK Pathway.
+GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
 An important paralog of this gene is MYO7A.

 UniProtKB/Swiss-Prot for MYO3A Gene

 Probable actin-based motor with a protein kinase activity.
 Probably plays a role in vision and hearing.